What are the essential research strategies for students?

 Not so long ago, accessing information required legwork.
-Real legwork in the form of actually walking to the library and searching through the innumerable books organised using an archaic system called the Dewey Decimal System.
+Actual legwork in the form of actually walking to the library and searching through the numerous books organized using an archaic system called the Dewey Decimal System.

-While this 24/7 online access to information represents amazing progress, we still need to ensure we develop the necessary research strategies that allow us to access the right information, evaluate it for accuracy, and then to plan for its use in our own work accordingly – whatever the student’s age.
+While this 24/7 online access to information represents impressive progress, we still need to ensure our students develop the necessary research skills and strategies that allow them to access the correct information, evaluate it for accuracy, and then plan for its use in our own work accordingly – whatever the student’s age.

 Online Research Strategies

 Research is an essential part of the writing process; without the necessary skills, students will stumble at the first hurdle.
 Research skills help students locate the required relevant information and evaluate its reliability.
 The development of excellent research skills ultimately enables the student to become their own teacher.

 Let’s now look at the most important of these research skills.